HAKORADev/VODER/Guide.md

 **Why It's Like That:**

 Music generation from lyrics is distinct from instrumental generation because vocals add a layer of complexity.
 The lyrics must be converted to actual singing, which requires understanding of melody, rhythm, and phonetics.
 ACE‑Step handles this by treating lyrics as both content and guidance for the vocal generation pipeline.

+**Note on Background Music:**

+The same ACE‑Step engine is used to generate background music for dialogue.
+In that context, the lyrics are set to `"..."` (a placeholder for empty vocals), and the style prompt is taken from the user's music description.
+This yields purely instrumental music suitable for ambient use.

 **Best For:**